Darkkey/erlamsa/README.md

 Erlamsa requires erlang/OTP 17.5+ to run.

-Download erlang from official website http://www.erlang.org, install and put in path to erlc, erl and escript binarues into PATH variable.
+Download erlang from official website http://www.erlang.org, install and put in path to `erlc`, `erl` and `escript` binaries into `PATH` variable.
 Or use you system's packet manager to install it.

 On OS X (using homebrew):
 ```